 It’s a hard call but here’s our Top 5 New Zealand Fly Fishing Lodges for the Coming Season

-Although in no particular order (because they are all fabulous) these five beautiful lodges are our picks for the coming season in New Zealand, which opens on 1 October.
+Although in no particular order (because they are all fabulous) these five beautiful lodges are our picks for the coming season in New Zealand, which opened on 1 October.
 And already the pace is heating up with rooms and guides becoming scarce in some of them over the big months of January through to March.
 Our advice – book now while you still have choices.
 And be prepared to travel out of the peak of the season so you still have plenty of options to choose from.

 Poronui – there’s a lot of adjectives used to describe Poronui – remote, rustic, breath-taking, relaxing and unforgettable, to name a few.
 And Andrew Harper likes it too.
 But the essence of Poronui is a lot more than the combination of all those things.
 It’s a rustic sporting lodge that has grown from earlier fishing camp roots, set on the edge of the Kaimanawa Forest Park in the central North Island.
 It’s surrounded by a vast area of wild rivers, mountains and valleys, and is home to some of the best trout fishing in New Zealand.
 Accommodation is a mix of luxury lodge rooms, a separate homestead and a summer safari-style camp deep in the heart of the property.
 The fishing is fantastic for 9 months of the year.

 Owen River Lodge – sits in the heart of the brown trout country at the top of the South Island.
 It’s the smallest lodge in our selection, so one of the harder ones to get in to.
 But size means nothing when it comes to the excellent fishing available from this secret spot.
 Host, Felix, is a passionate fisherman himself and loves the myriad local waterways as much as you will.
-With just 6 rooms Owen River Lodge is boutique and personal.
-Accommodation is in garden suites overlooking the beautiful Kahurangi National Park.
+With just 6 suites Owen River Lodge is boutique and personal.
+Accommodation is in luxury garden suites overlooking the beautiful Kahurangi National Park.
 And the fishing for brown trout is among the best in the world.

 Fiordland Lodge – is the southern-most lodge on the list, overlooking Fiordland National Park, which in turn is part of the Te Wahipounamu World Heritage Area of south-west New Zealand.
 This richly-timbered lodge sits above Lake Te Anau, one of the deep, brooding lakes in the area.
 Fiordland Lodge is surrounded by an impressive number of fishing rivers and streams, and also has just as many fishing spots accessible by helicopter.
 You can fish in a different place every day for a month if you wish.
 Accommodation is in a selection of well-appointed lodge rooms and two free-standing chalets.
 The cuisine, service and location are all excellent, as is the trout fishing.